calliehart/unit-4-game/README.md

 ## Decription

-This is a simple browser game designed to challenge the user to figure out what order of defeating opponent characters is necessary to win the game.
+This is a simple browser game.

 This particular game is themed around the Powerpuff Girls.